nginx-serverless/nginx-lambda-gateway/README.md

 ![](./docs/img/nginx-lambda-gateway-intro.png)

-Within the proxy layer, additional functionality can be configured such as:
+Within the proxy layer of `nginx-lambda-gateway`, additional functionality can be configured such as:

 - Providing an AWS signature based authentication gateway using an alternative authentication system to AWS Lambda functions